Pure, Therapeutic Sweet Basil essential oil

 Shelf Life: 2 years or more if stored in an airtight container away from heat and light.

 Extraction method / Source : Steam distillation of the leaves

 Plant description : Botanical family : Laminaceae or Labiatae (mint) Sweet Basil is an annual herb that grows to 24 inches in height.
 It produces large, fragrant, dark green leaves and soft white/purple flowers.
 Also referred to as Common Basil.

 Growing Practices : Grown without chemical fertilizers or pesticides

 Therapeutic Properties : Analgesic, antidepressant, antiseptic, antispasmodic, carminative, cephalic, digestive, emmenagogue, expectorant, febrifuge, nervine, sudorific.
 (Battaglia, 2003, Schnaubelt, 1998) Please refer to the Glossary for terms which may be new to you.

-Uses : Migraine headaches, throat and lung infections, insect bites, itchy skin
+Uses : Helps relieve migraine headaches, sore throat, insect bites, itchy skin

 Modes of Administration : Topical : massage, compress, skin care.
 Inhalation: direct inhalation, diffuser, oil vaporizer, aromatherapy inhaler.

 Fragrant influences: Helps reduce mental fatigue and dizziness, sharpens the senses.
 See Meniere's Disease under Topics

 Precautions : Do not use if pregnant or nursing.
 Avoid if epileptic.
 May irritate sensitive skin.
 (Battaglia, 2003)